 The backpackers I visited in Cintsa had brought solar-powered mobile computer unit to the local school there, and while I checked it out, a few local kids came over to play.
 I handed my camera to one and this is my favorite photo she took – this little boy, who kept grabbing at the lens, either wanting a turn or unsure of how the camera worked.
 His perplexed expression only half makes this picture.
 It’s those deep eyes I can’t get enough of.

 The friendliness of Malawians is legendary.
 During my stay on the giant Lake Malawi, I experienced this first-hand when local people would walk along the beach with me, or enthusiastically ask me to take their photo.

 They ask because they have no access to cameras or photo printers themselves.
 For them, their chance of having a photo to remember their younger selves by hinges on asking tourists who might take a photo and mail a print of it back.
 It was heartbreakingly beautiful.

-Over the past three years I’ve learned that the world is fundamentally full of kind souls, and I’ll never let negative news article tell me any differently.
+Over the past three years I’ve learned that the world is fundamentally full of kind souls, and I’ll never let negative news articles tell me any differently.
 People in far-off places will be endeared to me, they will not seem strange or different.
 Though there is undeniably evil in the world, I’ll remember that the vast majority of people are good, kind, and giving.

 When I pause and appreciate these memories, I stop feeling like anything is missing or in some way not whole.
 This is because of them.
 They all gave a part of themselves to me to take on the journey and by lamenting this lifestyle I indirectly undervalue them.
 I pledge not to do that anymore.